Linear-Elastic Plane-Strain Fracture Toughness - K1c

 K1c is a key material property in safety-critical industries, including aerospace, automotive, and civil engineering, where the structural integrity of materials under stress is paramount.
 The K1c value allows engineers to determine a safe stress level or crack length at which a material can operate without failure.

 K1c testing typically follows standards such as ASTM E399.
 The test is performed by preparing a specimen with a notch or pre-crack, which ensures that any stress applied will act as it would on a real crack.
 The sample is then subjected to a controlled load, increasing until the crack propagates in a stable manner.
-This point marks the K1c, which is measured in units of MPa√m (megapascal root meter).
+This point marks the K1c.

 Applications of K1c Testing